-In partnership with the World Health Organization (WHO), ICFJ has previously extended opportunities to 84 journalists from 45 countries to participate in road safety reporting programs.
+In partnership with the World Health Organization (WHO), ICFJ has previously extended opportunities to over 350 journalists from 45 countries to participate in road safety reporting programs.
 These training sessions and global conferences work to deepen participants’ knowledge and expand their access to experts with the goal of raising awareness and spurring dialogue around critical – yet underreported – road safety issues.

 2021-2022 WHO Road Safety Programming

-ICFJ held four virtual workshops in July of 2021 for 25 participants from each of the three program regions (Latin America, Africa, and APAC).
+ICFJ held four virtual workshops in July of 2021 for 60 participants from Latin America, Africa, and APAC.
 The workshops were led by a) a technical expert from WHO or a relevant partner organization and devoted to helping participants deepen their understanding of priority road safety issues, and b) ICFJ media experts who focused on developing participants' skills to produce data-driven and compelling stories connected to policymakers.

 ICFJ provided 20 collaborative reporting grants between $500 and $1,500 upon the conclusion of the virtual workshops and submission of a story proposal/budget.
 These grants are supporting teams of two or more journalists (only one of them must be a virtual workshop participant) working together to produce in-depth, join reporting projects around underreported road safety issues that will be identified during the virtual workshops.
-Grants are supporting stories with a firm commitment for publication from a media house/editor/newsroom chief; publications on personal websites will not be considered.
+Grants are supporting stories with a firm commitment for publication from a media house/editor/newsroom chief; publications on personal websites were not considered.

 Highlights of the previous Road Safety Reporting programming

-- Our programs have brought together 84 journalists from 45 countries for training on road safety and given them the opportunity to report on global conferences that connected them with leading experts in the field.
+- Our programs have brought together over 350 journalists from 45 countries for training on road safety and given them the opportunity to report on global conferences that connected them with leading experts in the field.

 - Our Fellows have reported from the 2nd Global High-Level Conference in Brazil and the 12th and 13th World Conferences on Injury Prevention and Safety Promotion in Finland and Thailand.

 - Our reporting fellowship cohort attended the 3rd Global Ministerial Conference on Road Safety co-sponsored by WHO in February 2020, where minister-led delegations from more than 80 countries convened.